 Seth Goldman is a bankruptcy partner in the Los Angeles office of Munger, Tolles & Olson.

-Mr. Goldman’s practice includes representing debtors, creditors and investors in corporate restructurings and litigation.
-He has represented Adelphia Communications, Kmart Corp., Hollywood Casino Shreveport and Luna Innovations in their restructurings and represented creditors and investors in the Lehman, Calpine and Circuit City bankruptcy cases.
-Most recently, Mr. Goldman was part of the team of attorneys at Munger Tolles that served as pro bono counsel to the Pasadena Playhouse in its Chapter 11 reorganization and he served as counsel to Adelphia Communications Corp. in pursuing claims for fraudulent transfer, equitable subordination and aiding and abetting breaches of fiduciary duty.
+Mr. Goldman’s practice includes representing debtors, creditors, and investors in corporate restructurings and litigation.
+He has represented Adelphia Communications, Hollywood Casino Shreveport and Luna Innovations in their restructurings; the Official Committee of Equity Holders in the Syms/Filene’s Basement bankruptcy; and creditors and investors in the Lehman, Calpine and Circuit City bankruptcy cases.
+Most recently, Mr. Goldman represented Berkshire Hathaway in the Residential Capital, LLC bankruptcies and Edison International in the Edison Mission Energy bankruptcies, and served as pro bono counsel to the Pasadena Playhouse in its Chapter 11 reorganization.

 Mr. Goldman is a member of the American Bankruptcy Institute and Financial Lawyers Conference.